Skip to main content

 Graduate Research

-I am interested in supervising students on projects related to information theory and communications.
+I am interested in supervising students on projects related to information theory and communications, particularly in areas that the INS Lab works on.

 Unfortunately, I am unable to respond to all enquiries about graduate study.
 However, I encourage prospective applicants to apply by the December deadline in order to be considered for scholarships.
-Just enter my name as a possible supervisor in the appropriate place in the application form.
+Enter my name as a possible supervisor in the appropriate place in the application form.